-This plan was developed for the City of Fulton by Davey Resource Group with a focus on addressing short-term and long-term maintenance needs for inventoried public trees.
-Davey Resource Group completed a tree inventory to gain an understanding of the needs of the existing urban forest and to project a recommended maintenance schedule for tree care.
-Analysis of inventory data and information about the city's existing program and vision for the urban forest were utilized to develop this Tree Management Plan.
-This plan includes data from the most recent phase of inventory data collection in 2013 and serves as an extension of the 2013 Tree Management Plan.
-Also included in this plan are economic, environmental, and social benefits provided by the trees in Fulton.
+This plan was developed for the city of Watervliet by DRG with a focus on addressing short-term and long-term maintenance needs for inventoried public trees.
+DRG completed a tree inventory to gain an understanding of the needs of the existing urban forest and to project a recommended maintenance schedule for tree care.
+Analysis of inventory data and information about the city's existing program and vision for the urban forest was utilized to develop this Tree Management Plan.